janko/as-duration/README.md

 ## Features

-*DISCLAIMER: In most cases `as-duration` should work exactly like `ActiveSupport::Duration`.
+*NOTE: In most cases `as-duration` should work exactly like `ActiveSupport::Duration`.
 However, there are a few modifications made, mostly removing some of the magic, see [Modifications](#modifications-to-activesupportduration).*